 The bottom line

-From 2021 through 2022 so far, Americans are still financially recovering from the coronavirus pandemic.
+As the country rings in 2023, Americans are still financially recovering from the coronavirus pandemic.
 Increased interest rates and inflation are contributing to uncertainty in the economy.
 Slowed growth in most types of debt shows that Americans are careful with their money as they wait to see what will happen with a changing housing market and an uncertain economy.